-After surgery, you will be given pain medicines to relieve any discomfort.
+After surgery, you will be given pain medicines.

 You may also have a tube, called a catheter, inserted into your bladder to pass urine.
-The catheter will likely be removed before you go home.
+Most of the time, the catheter is removed before leaving the hospital.

 You will be asked to get up and move around as soon as possible after surgery.
 This helps prevent blood clots from forming in your legs and speeds recovery.

 You will be asked to get up to use the bathroom as soon as you are able.
 You may return to a normal diet as soon as you can without causing nausea or vomiting.

 How long you stay in the hospital depends on the type of hysterectomy.